Could Facebook Be Tried for Human-Rights Abuses?

 The pursuit of a legal frame speaks to a naïve hope (against all rational understanding of humanity’s irrational tendencies, against the absurdity of law itself) that if we can just construct a shared story of What Happened and Who’s Responsible, perhaps we will find words that give clarity to the pain of unspeakable things and perhaps we’ll stop those things from happening again.
 Of course, clarity isn’t necessarily justice either—the Kuala Lumpur War Crimes Tribunal may have convicted Tony Blair and George W. Bush for war crimes, but those convictions might be better understood as a critique of a human-rights law regime largely constructed by Western powers who rarely, if ever, have to be held to account for their own crimes.
 Which maybe points to the further absurdity of asking how to hold Facebook accountable for negligence or complicity in its foreign markets: In a time when the United States can barely come to terms with its own foundational legacy of genocides and crimes against humanity, how can anyone even begin to pursue accountability or reparations for the passive programmatic violence enabled by a single company operating abroad?

-Yet to simply point at the unintentional automated wreckage or demand piecemeal repairs to the monstrous machinery of platforms feels like giving in to a fatigue and sorrow of a vacuous world in which everyone is sorry and no one is responsible.
+Yet to simply point at the unintentional automated wreckage or demand piecemeal repairs to the monstrous machinery of platforms feels like giving in to the fatigue and sorrow of a vacuous world in which everyone is sorry and no one is responsible.
 It is exhausting to live in a time when power is not only something companies abuse but a force inadvertently unleashed by well-intentioned engineering teams, as pure and innocent as Pandora faced with an irresistible box of technical puzzles or (depending on the particular hubris of the company in question) as benevolent as Pandora’s doomed brother-in-law Prometheus, simply trying to bring lowly mortals treasures that they were wholly unprepared to wield.
 What laws can punish the innovation—nay, the generosity—of endowing the world with such accursed gifts?
 So we throw up our hands and post our discontent, we mourn, we attend to the next crisis, and the next, and the next, and the next.
 We muddle through knowing that the gods of Silicon Valley are doing the best to tame monsters of their own conjuring, but can neither contain nor answer for continued collateral damage.

 But at the end of the day, the corporate campuses of Menlo Park and Mountain View hold neither gods nor monsters.
 They hold merely, mostly, men—men who, for now, primarily answer to a court of public opinion for the violence and horror their platforms repeatedly enable.
 Men who will wax poetic about “community” and “social infrastructure” while essentially building a plausibly deniable advertising engine.
 Men who are, as they are in so many other sectors of public life right now, due for a real reckoning with real consequences.